homeLibraryBlog

 4. Encouraging employees to report toxic behavior

-Use skills testing to hire teams you won’t need a retention bonus to keep around
+Use a skills-based approach to hire teams you won’t need a retention bonus to keep around

 Ultimately, retention bonuses are most effective as a last resort.